Story and photography by Andy Goodson

 I can't complain, but there is definitely something missing.

 Maybe a little fishing will fill the void.
-With only one day to spend in the Porcupine Forest, we decide to go on a day-trip to the Little Swan River.
+With only one day to spend in the Porcupine Forest, we decide to go on a day-trip.

 I catch three brook trout before packing in my fishing rod and opting for a little rum-in-the-sun relaxation.
 I groan about camping season coming to an end.